Mortgage Disclosure Improvement Act: New Waiting Periods on Mortgage Transactions

 Re-disclosures could become a “holy hand grenade” to quick closings.

-8 Responses to “Mortgage Disclosure Improvement Act: New Waiting Periods on Mortgage Transactions”
+15 thoughts on “Mortgage Disclosure Improvement Act: New Waiting Periods on Mortgage Transactions

 Who is responsible for making sure that the redisclosure time frame is met if a redisclosure is triggered.
 Processor?
 LO?
 Lender (we have received notice before from a funding dept. that a redisclosure time line had to pass which may have delayed funding by a day or so.)